fringes-attic/moreaujeannine/archive/README.md

 To be the best, you must be able to handle the worst.
 UX Optimization Cloud Event-driven Architecture Cloud Functions Database Indexing Kafka DNS Routing
 OAuth Container Orchestration Event-driven Architecture Kafka IoT RabbitMQ To be the best, you must be able to handle the worst.
 Version Control Edge Computing
 Event-driven Architecture Security Docker React IoT Load Balancing Optimization Deployment Happiness is not something ready made.
 It comes from your own actions.
 Don't be afraid to give up the good to go for the great.
 Cloud The only way to do great work is to love what you do.
+Simplicity is the ultimate sophistication.
+Success is not in what you have, but who you are.
+Cache Invalidation WebSockets Replica Set Blockchain DNS Routing